dekromm/GAccordion/README.md

 # GAccordion

-GAccordion is a reusable accordion component that depends on accordion.js and accordion.css (accordion.scss).
+GAccordion is a reusable accordion component that depends on accordion.js and accordion.css.

 ## Getting started